Elizabeth Smart says she was sexually assaulted on an airplane last year

 "I had been asleep and, all of a sudden, I woke up because I felt someone’s hand rubbing in between my legs, on my inner thigh," Smart told CBS' Gayle King on Thursday.

-She explained that she expected the man to stop and apologize, but he allegedly said nothing to her.
-The 32-year-old told King that she felt as if she should know what to do given her history, but that she was in shock.
+She explained to King that she expected the man to stop and apologize, but he allegedly said nothing to her.

-“The last time someone touched me without my say-so was when I was kidnapped, and I froze," Smart said.
-"I didn’t know what to do.”
+Smart told NBC News on Thursday that she was in complete shock when the alleged assault happened and felt as if she should have been better able to respond given her history.

-In her interview with CBS, Smart said that she reported the alleged assault to Delta after she landed and that the airline offered to help her in any way that it could.
+"I'm Elizabeth Smart," she said.
+"I should know what to do and at that moment I didn't know what to do."

 Delta confirmed in a statement to NBC News Thursday that Smart reached out to the company to inform them that another passenger acted inappropriately to her.
 The airline said it does not tolerate passenger misconduct.